singularitypress/ts-ssr-kit/README.md

 * `Promises.all` is a native js function where you pass in an array of promises and it'll be "resolved" once all promises in the array are resolved.
 * we put `res.send` in the `.then` of `Promise.all` so that we only send data back to the user once the `.loadData` functions for the routes are resolved.
 We basically need to run the Redux Action to do a data request for components that need it before any JSX enters the picture. `renderer` will actually render the HTML, so obviously that should be place in the `.then` since we only want it to run after all promises are resolved.

+### 1a.
+As we can see in #1, the `Promises` array contains an... array of promises; we can see that the map function that's being run on `matchRoutes` has a ternary that eithe returns `loadData` (a promise) or `null`.
+To both get rid of the instances of `null` from the array, and to ensure that none of the promises in the array are rejected, we're going to run a `.map` again and if a promise exist (i.e. not `null`) return a new promise that can only be resolved, including in its `catch`.

 ## 2.
 The following: `<script>window.INIT = ${serialize(store.getState())}</script>` is designed to take the redux state that exists server-side and have it added to the Window object client-side so that we don't go from:
 1. Redux store with requested data (server-side)